mdn/translated-content/files/ja/mozilla/add-ons/webextensions/api/topsites/index.md

 {{WebExtExamples("h2")}}

-> **Note:** **Acknowledgements**This API is based on Chromium's [`chrome.topSites`](https://developer.chrome.com/extensions/topSites) API.Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.
+> **Note:** This API is based on Chromium's [`chrome.topSites`](https://developer.chrome.com/extensions/topSites) API.Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.

 <pre class="hidden">// Copyright 2015 The Chromium Authors.
 All rights reserved.
 //